apache/spark/docs/streaming-programming-guide.md

 [Twitter's Streaming API](https://dev.twitter.com/docs/streaming-apis).
 Authentication information can be provided by any of the [methods](http://twitter4j.org/en/configuration.html) supported by Twitter4J library.
 You can either get the public stream, or get the filtered stream based on a keywords.
-See the Scala examples [TwitterPopularTags({{site.SPARK_GITHUB_URL}}blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/TwitterPopularTags.scala) and
+See the Scala examples [TwitterPopularTags]({{site.SPARK_GITHUB_URL}}blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/TwitterPopularTags.scala) and
 [TwitterAlgebirdCMS]({{site.SPARK_GITHUB_URL}}blob/master/examples/src/main/scala/org/apache/spark/examples/streaming/TwitterAlgebirdCMS.scala).

 #### Flume
 {:.no_toc}
 Spark Streaming can received data from Flume 1.4.0.
-This is explained in more detail in the [Flume Integration Guide](streaming-flume).
-Also, see the examples [FlumeEventCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples/streaming/FlumeEventCount.scala) (Scala) and [JavaFlumeEventCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/java/org/apache/spark/examples/streaming/JavaFlumeEventCount.java)(Java).
+This is explained in more detail in the [Flume Integration Guide](streaming-flume-integration.html).
+Also, see the examples [FlumeEventCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples/streaming/FlumeEventCount.scala) (Scala) and [JavaFlumeEventCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/java/org/apache/spark/examples/streaming/JavaFlumeEventCount.java) (Java).

 #### Kafka
 {:.no_toc}
 Spark Streaming can receive data from Kafka 0.8.0.
-This is explained in more detail in the [Kafka Integration Guide](streaming-kafka).
-Also, see the examples [KafkaWordCount.scala]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples/streaming/KafkaWordCount.scala) (Scala) and [JavaKafkaWordCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/java/org/apache/spark/examples/streaming/JavaKafkaWordCount.java)(Java).
+This is explained in more detail in the [Kafka Integration Guide](streaming-kafka-integration.html).
+Also, see the examples [KafkaWordCount.scala]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/scala/org/apache/spark/examples/streaming/KafkaWordCount.scala) (Scala) and [JavaKafkaWordCount]({{site.SPARK_GITHUB_URL}}/tree/master/examples/src/main/java/org/apache/spark/examples/streaming/JavaKafkaWordCount.java) (Java).

 #### Kinesis
 {:.no_toc}
-See the [Kinesis Integration Guide](streaming-kinesis) for more details.
+See the [Kinesis Integration Guide](streaming-kinesis-integration.html) for more details.

 ### Custom Sources
 {:.no_toc}
 Input DStreams can also be created out of custom data sources.
-All you have to do is implemente a user-defined **receiver** (see next section to understand what that is) that can receive data from the custom sources and push it into Spark.
+All you have to do is implement an user-defined **receiver** (see next section to understand what that is) that can receive data from the custom sources and push it into Spark.
 See the
 [Custom Receiver Guide](streaming-custom-receivers.html) for details.

 ***